Find out more about exams in the introductory phase and the specialization phase as well as about exam regulations.

 The specialization phase of your program begins in the second semester.

-You must register for your exams within the official registration periods.
-The dates of the registration periods are published on the Student Services’ website.
+You should register for your exams within the official registration period.
+You can choose from the examination dates displayed in the student portal (default case for most lecture courses).
+If the examination takes place before the start of the registration period and you are therefore unable to register via the portal at the Student Services before the examination, you are registered bindingly as soon as they accept the task of the examination from the examiner (this is the default case for seminar courses).
 Please note that an examination can be any task that you have to complete to receive credits for a module.
-This means that you still have to register for an examination if you are giving a presentation, handing in a term paper, or completing another assignment for a course.
+This means that you may still have to register for an examination if you are giving a presentation, handing in a term paper, or completing another assignment for a course.

 For more information, please read the Examination Regulations.